 NNGS Maintenance User Obligations

-Transmission System and LNG Users must co-operate with the Operator and provide it, as promptly as possible, with all necessary information such that it fulfills its obligations with respect to NNGS Maintenance in accordance with the Network Code.
+Transmission System and LNG Users must co-operate with the Operator and provide it, as promptly as possible, with all necessary information such that it fulfils its obligations with respect to NNGS Maintenance in accordance with the Network Code.

 On Maintenance Days, the Operator proceeds with the necessary restriction of the Daily Nominations/Renominations of Transmission and LNG Users, respectively, in a fair and non-discriminatory manner.
 This restriction is published by the Operator, on condition of preservation of confidentiality.